 All Environmental Science and Environmental Studies students are strongly encouraged to meet with an ESM advisor at least once a year to create a plan of study, discuss internship possibilities, or if you plan to switch tracks.
 It is also recommended that you meet with an advisor later in your junior year or early in your senior year to review your transcripts prior to applying to graduate.

-At this time, all freshman are required to see an advisor at least once during their freshman year before they will be permitted to register as sophmores.
+At this time, all freshman are required to see an advisor at least once during their freshman year before they will be permitted to register as sophomores.

 Who are the advisors for the department?

-Currently Dr. Joe Maser, Dr. Catherine de Rivera, Dr. Marion Dresner, and Dr. Yangdong Pan are serving as advisors for the department.
+Currently Dr. Joe Maser, Dr. Catherine de Rivera, Dr. Patrick Edwards, Dr. John Rueter and Dr. Yangdong Pan are serving as advisors for the department.

 How do I schedule an appointment with an advisor?

 Typically it is necessary to schedule an appointment for advising.
-Walk-ins can occasionally be accommodated for quick questions or signatures (e.g. Special Registration Forms).
+Walk-ins can occasionally be accommodated for quick questions or signatures.

 Please contact the department at (503) 725-4982 or stop by the office (Science Research & Teaching Center RM 218) to schedule an appointment.